Politics of Bangladesh: 2009–2024: Sheikh Hasina

-Since the 2018 General Election the nation witnessed four years of political calm.
-But in 2022 BNP and Jamaat-e-Islami Bangladesh after temporarily renewing their alliance, increasingly started to criticize the Awami League Government over rising inflationary crisis and corruption, including unsustainable fuel and energy price hikes as well as massive power outage despite the Government's promise to implement 100% electricity in the nation.
-While price levels of every items especially food, begun to rise, people's income level became stale and the Prime Minister herself warned of possible famine in the future and called for the general public to reduce their consumption, however did not say anything about politicians, businessmen and government officials living luxurious lives and causing flight of capital abroad.
+Since the 2018 General Election the nation witnessed four years of political silence due to strict policing.During this time corruption remained rampant.
+The Awami League government allowed Politicians, Government Officials and Businessmen to smuugle billions of taka out of the country to Canada, particularly Begum Para, Toronto.
+In 2022 BNP and Jamaat-e-Islami Bangladesh after temporarily renewing their alliance, increasingly started to criticize the Awami League Government over rising inflationary crisis and corruption, including unsustainable fuel and energy price hikes as well as massive power outage despite the Government's promise to implement 100% electricity in the nation.
+While price levels of every items especially food, begun to rise, people's income level became stale and the Prime Minister herself warned of possible famine in the future and called for the general public to reduce their consumption, however did not say anything about politicians, businessmen and government officials living luxurious lives and causing flight of capital abroad which included the Begum Para Scandal.
 This cumulated to BNP and Jamaat-e-Islami Bangladesh staging massive protests on 24 December 2022, during clashes with the police one BNP activist was killed in Panchagarh.
+Due to strict policing the protests ended prematurely.
 On 1 January 2024 the government came under international controversy and criticism after their involvement in Nobel laureate Muhammad Yunus being convicted under labor law that was allegedly a false case.

 Unlike the 2014 and 2018 general elections which were marred by violence, the 2024 Bangladeshi general election held on 7 January 2024 were generally peaceful and once again won by Awami League, although record low voter turnout was noted.
 The Awami League Government led by Prime Minister Sheikh Hasina took oath for a record fourth consecutive time on 10 January 2024.
 The election was boycotted by both Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh.
-Due to increasing authoritarianism by the Government, Bangladesh was grappled by large scale protests led by ordinary students and later joined by ordinary people in July and August 2024 namely the Student-People's Uprising and protests were met by brutal resistance under Government order, that resulted in the death of over a thousand people across the whole country and the eventual resignation of the Prime Minister Sheikh Hasina and the Awami League government on 5 August 2024, and Sheikh Hasina subsequently fled to India on the same day.
+Due to increasing authoritarianism and corruption by the Government, Bangladesh was grappled by large scale protests led by ordinary students and later joined by ordinary people in July and August 2024 namely the July Uprising and protests were met by brutal resistance under Government order, that resulted in the death of over a thousand people across the whole country and the eventual resignation of the Prime Minister Sheikh Hasina and the Awami League government on 5 August 2024, and Sheikh Hasina subsequently fled to India on the same day.

-2024–Present: Interim government of Muhammad Yunus
+2024–2026: Interim government: Muhammad Yunus

 On 5 August 2024, following the fall of the previous government, the Army Chief Waker-uz-Zaman addressed the whole nation at 4 PM on the same day assuring the formation of an interim government within a few days.
 The interim government headed by Nobel laureate Muhammad Yunus as Chief Advisor was formed on 8 August 2024 through his oath of office.
-16 advisors took oath under Yunus, they were: